Azure/AKS-Edge-Labs/L100/Samples.md

 <br>

-1. Try out AKS Edge Essentials yourself on an Azure VM – through these [hands-on instructions](https://github.com/mitkox/AKS-Edge/tree/main/hands-on), you can go through installing, connecting to Arc, and interoperability.
+1. Try out AKS Edge Essentials yourself on an Azure VM – through these [hands-on instructions](./Documentation/SetUp_Environment.md), you can go through installing, connecting to Arc, and interoperability.

-2. Go through [hands on lab](./Documentation/SetUp_Environment.md) for a comprehensive Overview of AKS Edge Essentials and its requirements, as well as a quickstart guide for using the bits.
+2. Go through [aka.ms/AKSEdge](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-overview) for a comprehensive Overview of AKS Edge Essentials and its requirements, as well as a quickstart guide for using the bits.

 3. [Azure Arc Jumpstart](https://azurearcjumpstart.io/)
   enables users to bring Azure security and cloud-native services to hybrid, multicloud, and edge environments.
 Through the Jumpstart overview, develop a high-level understanding of Azure Arc and its scenarios.